Stakeholder Relationships & Activities

 Yeovil Chamber is widely regarded as the go-to organisation for all things business across Yeovil and it's area of influence, which extends outwards across South Somerset and North Dorset.
-A key factor in maintining this position and delivering a commitment to the business sector, is the relationships and dialogue we maintain with senior figures and key stakeholders in the wider economy.
+A key factor in maintaining this position and delivering a commitment to the business sector are the relationships and dialogue we maintain with senior figures and key stakeholders in the wider economy.
 These relationships deliver the insight and support aspects of the Chamber proposition, encouraging and promoting a joined-up approach to the Yeovil economy.

-Information and insight gained from these relationships is at the heart of our business support function, and is distributed via our regular networking and briefing events, social media channels, and regular bulletins, pless releases and communications to our members.
-This is the 'big voice' of Yeovil Chamber, allowing the business sector to influence local and regional decision-making; promoting Yeovil, to attract new business, employment and economic opportunity, Stakeholder relationships also allow our members to access support for day-to-day business challenges, such as transport, broadband and business rates.
+Information and insight gained from these relationships is at the heart of our business support function, and is distributed via our regular networking and briefing events, social media channels, regular bulletins, press releases and communications to our members.
+This is the 'big voice' of Yeovil Chamber, allowing the business sector to influence local and regional decision-making to attract new business, employment and economic opportunity.
+Stakeholder relationships also allow our members to access support for day-to-day business challenges, such as transport, broadband and business rates.

-Yeovil Chamber ethos is of constant improvement and development, and the list of stakeholders is growing as the economy develops.
+The Yeovil Chamber ethos is constant improvement and development, and the list of stakeholders is growing as the our economy develops.

 If you would like to know more about Chamber-Stakeholder relationships, or you have an issue which requires assistance and support, please email firstname.lastname@example.org.

 Currently, a sub-committee of Yeovil Chamber, comprising retailers, and officers from the Town Council, and District Council Economic Development team.
-Mainly Retail and town centre focus.
-Devising, promoting, and delivering events; giving people reasons to visit and experience Yeovil.
+Mainly retail and town centre focused.
+Devising, promoting and delivering events; giving people reasons to visit and experience Yeovil.
 Love Yeovil is recognised by South Somerset District Council, as a key influencer and delivery agent for their ongoing economic regeneration projects.

-Yeovil Chamber is regarded by SSDC as a key stakeholder in their economic delivery strategy.
-SSDC are represented on the Chamber Executive via their economic development officer.
-Regular meetings between Chamber Executive members and senior SSDC offcers, allows the business sector to keep abreast of planning and infrastructure, and feeds the concerns and ideas of the business sector into SSDC.
+Yeovil Chamber is regarded by SC as a key stakeholder in their economic delivery strategy.
+SC are represented on the Chamber Executive via their economic development officer.
+Regular meetings between Chamber Executive members and senior SC officers, allows the business sector to keep abreast of planning and infrastructure and feeds the concerns and ideas of the business sector into SC.
 Yeovil Chamber chairs the Refresh Stakeholder Group, which influences delivery of economic regeneration and infrastructure projects.

 A Patron member of Yeovil Chamber since 2020.
 Yeovil's largest employer and a flagship for the town.
 The long-standing Chamber relationship with Leonardo covers a wide range of activities, such as internal training, community projects, apprenticeship and graduate activities, supply chain opportunities, and their engagement with the wider business community and our other stakeholders.
 Leonardo are currently represented on the Yeovil Chamber Executive team by their Community & Communication manager.